 Did you violate the ADA when you refused the employee’s request for a reasonable accommodation?
 Or does the employee need to show some adverse employment action as a result of that refusal?

 In the case, the majority ruled against the employer, holding it violated the ADA when it declined the request.
-Some of my favorite phrases were their description that… But six judges jointed in the dissenting opinion, saying the plaintiff needed to show something more.
+But six judges jointed in the dissenting opinion, saying the plaintiff needed to show something more.
 Then, two of those six did not completely agree with the other four.
 Now who’s confused?

 Lesson Learned?
 If you are risk adverse, do not rely on this case next time an employee asks you for a reasonable accommodation.
 Even if the refusal alone did not violate the ADA, what about employee relations and morale?
 How are our other two, hypothetical employees going to feel about you, their employer and their coworker who gets a lighter work load?
 Get more information.
 Get HR to engage the employee in an interactive to determine what accommodation is needed and whether you can provide it or not.